 - Christian Guyton, Computing Editor

-The best all-in-one computers can be incredibly useful for those looking for PC performance without the pains of a PC setup and cable management.
-They also double as an excellent budget machine, since it comes with all the specs prebuilt at an affordable price while taking up as little space as possible.
+The best all-in-one computers are excellent for those who need PC-level performance without the pains of a PC setup, the inevitable cable management, and the space they take up on and around a work desk.
+They also double as an excellent budget machine, since all the components as well as the monitor are prebuilt at an affordable price.

 If you think that the new iMacs couldn’t possibly be as good as they look, you’d be wrong.
 The iMac (24-inch, 2021) is not just an improvement over its 21.5-inch predecessor externally, touting a fresh new face that comes in several different attractive colors reminiscent of the retro iMacs.
 The new line also comes with fresh new specs, rocking Apple’s new M1 chip that lets it deliver excellent performance, which we found to be ideal for budding content creators.

 It also has a better, larger screen.
 You’ll also be happy to know that you’re getting great value here, as you’re getting the Magic Keyboard and Magic Mouse included – in matching colors, we might add.
 Sitting at a more accessible price point, the iMac (24-inch, 2021) is a terrific price, performance, features, and design.
 There’s no doubt it’s best all-in-one PC we’ve ever tested.

 Students and budget-minded users alike will appreciate the HP Chromebase.
 Basically a Chromebook in all-in-one form, this combines the benefits of a Chromebook – great value, great performance, great design – with the advantages of an all-in-one including having a big display in a smaller desktop footprint.

 During our tests, it proved to be a capable machine that looks great and comes with thoughtful design features you’ll find useful.
 We often had it running 20 or more tabs at the same time, and it handled those without signs of a slowdown.
 Meanwhile, the built-in are impressive in their own right.